Overview

 https://www.arduino.cc/en/Main/Software

-Download the Arduino software for Linux operating systems based on ARM processors.
+From there, download the Arduino software designed for Linux operating systems with ARM processors.

 And Done!